better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 There are a few key benefits of integrating identity into Radicle's protocols and clients from the beginning.

 - Your identity is local-first, stored and shipped within the Git data for your projects.
-- You maintain ownership of your identity
+- You maintain ownership of your identity no matter where it might be stored on the Radicle network, like seed nodes or, in the future, across the P2P network.
-- All actions your or others take within a Radicle project ar cryptographically verified by default.
+- All actions your or others take within a Radicle project are cryptographically verified by default.

 As a user, your identity includes a **Peer ID**, a hashed Ed25519 public key that cryptographically identifies a _device_, which proves your identity when you're taking actions on the Radicle network, like pushing commits, commenting